Tencent/cls-mcp-server/README.md

 ### MCP Server Setup

+#### Stdio

-To configure `cls-mcp-server` as an MCP service, add the following JSON configuration to your `mcpServers` settings:
+To configure `cls-mcp-server` as an MCP service in stdio transport, add the following JSON configuration to your `mcpServers` settings:

 ```json
 {